 This surprisingly green expanse of the Sonoran desert is thick with saguaro and organ pipe cacti.
 This is the only place in the U.S. to see large stands of the namesake cacti, which thrive in the high temperatures of the Sonoran summers.
 The organ pipe cacti are awe-inspiringly beautiful, with dozens to hundreds of arms 10-20 feet tall reaching toward the sky.
 Like most cacti, they grow extraordinarily slowly—only about 2.5 inches per year.

-• Desert View Trail: The lovely Desert View Trail is within walking distance of the campground, and makes for a leisurely sunset walk of a couple of miles.
-The views are wonderful, and it’s the perfect place to hear the cacti singing in the evening breeze.
+The lovely Desert View Trail is within walking distance of the campground, and makes for a leisurely sunset walk of a couple of miles.
+The views are wonderful, and you can hear the cacti singing in the evening breeze along the trail.